E-bike with child trailer, compatible with drive over trailer fender setups

 This allows you to achieve a professional result with basic fabrication tools.
 For those starting from zero, it's wise to work from a proven design.

-You can find resources online that offer comprehensive DIY trailer plans which provide an excellent engineering foundation for a safe and durable build.
+You can find resources online that offer comprehensive DIY trailer plans, templates, and ideas, giving you a solid engineering foundation for a safe, functional upgrade.

 • Pros: Most affordable option, fully customizable to your specific trailer.